Universality of Power-of-$d$ Load Balancing in Many-Server Systems: Main Results

 The coefficient $p_i(\qq)$ represents the instantaneous fraction of incoming tasks assigned to servers with a queue length of exactly~$i$ in the fluid-level state $\qq \in \mathcal{S}$.
 Assuming $m(\qq) < b$, a strictly positive fraction $1 - q_{m(\qq) + 1}$ of the servers have a queue length of exactly $m(\qq)$.
 Since $d(N) \to \infty$, the fraction of incoming tasks that get assigned to servers with a queue length of $m(\qq) + 1$ or larger is zero: $p_i(\qq) = 0$ for all $i = m(\qq) + 1, \dots, b - 1$.
 Also, tasks at servers with a queue length of exactly~$i$ are completed at (normalized) rate $q_i - q_{i + 1}$, which is zero for all $i = 0, \dots, m(\qq) - 1$, and hence the fraction of incoming tasks that get assigned to servers with a queue length of $m(\qq) - 2$ or less is zero as well: $p_i(\qq) = 0$ for all $i = 0, \dots, m(\qq) - 2$.
 This only leaves the fractions $p_{m(\qq) - 1}(\qq)$ and $p_{m(\qq)}(\qq)$ to be determined.
 Now observe that the fraction of servers with a queue length of exactly $m(\qq) - 1$ is zero.
 If $m(\qq)=0$, then clearly the incoming tasks will join the empty queue, and thus, $p_{m(\qq)}=1$, and $p_i(\qq) = 0$ for all $i \neq m(\qq)$.
 Furthermore, if $m(\qq)\geq 1$, since tasks at servers with a queue length of exactly $m(\qq)$ are completed at (normalized) rate $1 - q_{m(\qq) + 1} > 0$, incoming tasks can be assigned to servers with a queue length of exactly $m(\qq) - 1$ at that rate.
 We thus need to distinguish between two cases, depending on whether the normalized arrival rate $\lambda$ is larger than $1 - q_{m(\qq) + 1}$ or not.
 If $\lambda < 1 - q_{m(\qq) + 1}$, then all the incoming tasks can be assigned to a server with a queue length of exactly $m(\qq) - 1$, so that $p_{m(\qq) - 1}(\qq) = 1$ and $p_{m(\qq)}(\qq) = 0$.
 On the other hand, if $\lambda > 1 - q_{m(\qq) + 1}$, then not all incoming tasks can be assigned to servers with a queue length of exactly $m(\qq) - 1$ active tasks, and a positive fraction will be assigned to servers with a queue length of exactly $m(\qq)$: $p_{m(\qq) - 1}(\qq) = (1 - q_{m(\qq) + 1}) / \lambda$ and $p_{m(\qq)}(\qq) = 1 - p_{m(\qq) - 1}(\qq)$.

 It is easily verified that the unique fixed point $\qq^\star = (q_1^\star,q_2^\star,\ldots, q_b^\star)$ of the system of differential equations in~\eqref{eq:fluid} is given by

+Note that the fixed point in~\eqref{eq:fixed point} is consistent with the results in \cite{Mitzenmacher01,VDK96,YSK15} for fixed~$d$, where taking $d \to \infty$ yields the same fixed point.
+However, the results in \cite{Mitzenmacher01,VDK96,YSK15} for fixed~$d$ cannot be directly used to handle joint scalings, and do not yield the universality of the entire fluid-scaled sample path for arbitrary initial states as established in Theorem~\ref{fluidjsqd}.

-This in conjunction with the interchange of limits result in Proposition~\ref{th:interchange} below indicates that in stationarity the fraction of servers with a queue length of two or larger is negligible.
+The fixed point in~\eqref{eq:fixed point} in conjunction with the interchange of limits result in Proposition~\ref{th:interchange} below indicates that in stationarity the fraction of servers with a queue length of two or larger is negligible.
 Let